The Taking Of Pelham One Two Three (1974)

 Young Pammy is delectable and delightful as the photographer come amateur sleuth Friday Foster.
 This isn't the greatest blaxploitation movie ever made but it's fun and looks a million bucks compared to its counterparts (Olive also seem to have done an incredible restoration job for the blu-ray).
-It comes with the usual accoutrements of fine funky threads, boobs, classic cars, pimps, hookers, dialogue unique to the time, glamour, funky soundtrack, black politics, violence, rooftop chases, interior design to die for, shoot outs etc. Look out for spectacular truck crushing man in a phone box sequence!
-We even get some icons in Pam Grier, Yaphet Kotto, Scatman Crothers and a very funny OTT performance from the one and only Eartha Kitt...oh and that dude from the love boat as a pimp!
+It comes with the usual accoutrements of fine funky threads, boobs, classic cars, pimps, hookers, dialogue unique to the time, glamour, funky soundtrack, black politics, violence, rooftop chases, stunning 70s interior design, shoot outs etc. Look out for spectacular truck crushing man in a phone box sequence!
+We get some icons in Pam Grier, Yaphet Kotto, Scatman Crothers and a very funny OTT performance from the one and only Eartha Kitt...oh and that dude from the love boat as a pimp!
 It's just the plot that's scatty and a little confusing with its political intrigue and strange conspiracy.
 It all gets wrapped up neatly and cheese-illy in the final minutes Giallo stylee though but that's not really the point is it?
 Friday Foster is just a great excuse for some outrageous cinematic scenes for the target audience to enjoy.

 The Plumber (1979)